degauss-org/daymet_chicago/README.md

 ## Background

-Daymet weather variables include daily minimum and maximum temperature, precipitation, vapor pressure, shortwave radiation, snow water equivalent, and day length produced on a 1 km x 1 km gridded surface over continental North America and Hawaii from 1980 and over Puerto Rico from 1950 through the end of the most recent full calendar year.
+The Daymet weather variables included in this package are daily minimum and maximum temperature at a 1 km x 1 km gridded surface over the area of Cook County, IL for the years 2016 through 2022.
+This package is specifically for data linkage in the Cook County area between those years and for those variables, and cannot be altered.

 Daymet data documentation: https://daac.ornl.gov/DAYMET/guides/Daymet_Daily_V4.html